Guppy16/pico-dshot/README.md

 # Pico DShot

 This repo is being developed to use a RPi Pico to send dshot commands to ESCs.

+Normally, a flight controller sends commands to an ESC to control a motor.
+In this repo, we are using a Rpi Pico as a stand in for the flight controller.
 This is a work in progress.
-This repo was developed to be used as submodule for [pico-tts](https://github.com/Guppy16/pico-tts), which is a project to measure drone motor KPIs using a pico.
+This repo is being developed to be used as submodule for [pico-tts](https://github.com/Guppy16/pico-tts), which is a project to measure drone motor KPIs using a pico.

 ## Setting up the repo